Tobacco Cessation Program for Students

 Staying nicotine-free

 NRT is a type of treatment that gives small, steady doses of nicotine to help stop cravings and relieve symptoms that occur when a person is trying to quit using nicotine.
 These products include nicotine gum, nicotine inhaler, nicotine nasal spray, nicotine lozenges, and nicotine patch, and most are available without a prescription at your local pharmacy.
-Your IUPUI Quit Coach can get you started with some free samples.

 Seeking out individual, group, or phone coaching/counseling has been proven to be effective for helping people quit.
+Your IUPUI Quit Coach can offer free, non-clinical coaching services.
+If you’re looking for mental health counseling, consider reaching out to Counseling and Psychological Services at IUPUI.

 Having the right support is integral to being successful and staying nicotine-free.
 Below are some ways to support those around you who are on their journey to quitting.